Australian Architecture Association

-The Australian Architecture Association (AAA) was set up in 2004 as a not-for-profit organisation to promote the understanding of both local and world architecture in Australia.
-The Chicago Architecture Foundation (CAF) was used as the model for the development of the organization in its initial phases.
+The Australian Architecture Association (AAA) was established in 2004 as a not-for-profit organisation to promote the understanding of both local and world architecture in Australia.
+The Chicago Architecture Foundation (CAF) was used as the model for the development of the organisation in its initial phases.

 The Australian Architecture Association is based in Sydney.
-The current president is Tone Wheeler.
+The 2025–2026 president is Tone Wheeler.

 History

 In late 2004, the Australian Architecture Association began to offer talks by internationally renowned architects as the Black Talk Series.
 In 2005, regular architecture tours showcased important buildings and architecture of Sydney.
 The tours were led by volunteer tour leaders and began in Sydney city, as well as architecturally significant suburbs of Surry Hills and Castlecrag.

 In 2006, the Australian Architecture Association started the annual Sydney Architecture Festival on World Architecture Day, first Monday of every October, with the Australian Institute of Architects and the New South Wales Architects Registration Board.

 By 2006, the AAA had around 700 members.